-The month ended with a garden party at the Buckingham Palace and annoucement of a very important milestone of The Duke and Duchess of Cambridge’s Royal journey – Pakistan tour.
+The month ended with a garden party at Buckingham Palace and the announcement of a very important milestone of The Duke and Duchess of Cambridge’s Royal journey – Pakistan tour.

-A very fun engagement of the Month was Catherine joining Blue Peter Team ahead of the big royal day of Annual Garter Service where she joined Queen Elizabeth II, Queen Letizia and Queen Maxima with Duchess of Cornwall and Countess Sophie.
+A very fun engagement of the Month was Catherine joining the Blue Peter Team ahead of the big royal day of Annual Garter Service where she joined Queen Elizabeth II, Queen Letizia, and Queen Maxima with Duchess of Cornwall and Countess Sophie.